josephyi/urfantasy/README.md

 Live Site: [For What It's URF](http://4urf.com)

-Created for Riot Games API Challenge, what started as a fantasy scoring application ended up turning into a data exploration application.
+Created for Riot Games API Challenge, what started as a fantasy scoring application (hence the name 'urfantasy') ended up turning into a data exploration application.
 Rather than using strictly familiar technologies, my duo queue partner for this project, [dbanksdesign](https://github.com/dbanksdesign), and I also incorporated new/trendy stuff (at least to us) such as Docker, ReactJS, D3.js, and Postgres